Ava Richardson, Director of Sustainability

 Rachel Whiteheart, Environmental Planner

-Rachel Whiteheart is an Environmental Planner with the Office of Sustainability overseeing forest conservation.
-Prior to joining the City, Rachel worked as an environmental engineer for several local consulting firms.
-As a licensed Professional Engineer, Rachel has developed designs for green infrastructure and helped restore natural ecological systems across the Baltimore region and beyond.
+Rachel Whiteheart joined the Baltimore City Office of Sustainability in 2023.
+In her current role as an Environmental Planner, she manages the City’s Forest Conservation Program and reviews development projects for compliance with the City’s Landscape Manual.
+Prior to joining the Office of Sustainability, Rachel worked as an environmental engineer for several local consulting firms.
+As a licensed Professional Engineer, Rachel has developed designs for green infrastructure and helped restore natural ecological systems across the Chesapeake Bay region and beyond.
 Rachel holds a Master of Community Planning degree from the University of Maryland and a BS in Environmental Engineering from Cornell University.
-She currently lives in Remington and enjoys biking the streets of Baltimore, hiking, reading, and climbing on rocks.
+Rachel is a resident of Reservoir Hill and enjoys biking the streets of Baltimore, hiking, reading, and fending off weeds in her community garden plot.

 Rachel.Whiteheart@baltimorecity.gov